Failure, triumph and opportunity for Colorado’s waste system

 Now, they are working with Colorado legislature to transform recycling statewide — through producer responsibility policy, which puts the responsibility onto the companies that make products and packaging so that they have a role in funding the state's recycling system, explained Bailey.
 “And in turn, they get those materials back to be made into new products.”

-Rep. Lisa Cutter, a Littleton Democrat, introduced a bill to the state legislature that require the Colorado Department of Public Health and Environment (CDPHE) to select a nonprofit that will implement a recycling program in the state by March of 2023.
+Rep. Lisa Cutter, a Littleton Democrat, will be introducing a bill to the state legislature that require the Colorado Department of Public Health and Environment (CDPHE) to select a nonprofit that will implement a recycling program in the state by March of 2023.
 The program would be funded by producer responsibility dues.
 Eco-Cycle is supporting the legislation.

 For Eco-Cycle that is what it is all about: creating a circular economy so that materials are used over and over again.